 Try new things.

 High school is a terrific time to gain new experiences.
-You’ll likely be required to take roughly the same classes as the rest of your classmates, but you can form your own experience in other ways.
+You’ll likely be required to take roughly the same classes as your peers, but you can form your own experience in other ways.
 Trying out for a sport, joining a club, or taking up a new hobby are all great experiences that you can take away from high school.

 There’s always a pressure in high school to be “cool.”
 You might feel judged by how well you did on that test, how much you speak up in class, how many clubs you’re in, how many friends you have, how athletic you are, what clothes you wear, etc. The list really does go on and on, and you probably have a few choice examples of your own to add.